icopy-site/awesome-cn/docs/awesome/awesome-gamemaker.md

 ## Special Thanks

-JujuAdams, FaultyFunctions, Gleb Tsereteli, Shaun Spalding, DragoniteSpam, Nick Ver Voort, PixelatedPope, Tony Strømsnæs, HeartBeast, Xor, Gaming Reverends, Matharoo, YellowAfterlife, Gizmo199, Avis, Josh Wilson, Lojemiru
+JujuAdams, FaultyFunctions, Gleb Tsereteli, Shaun Spalding, DragoniteSpam, Nick Ver Voort, Pixelated Pope, Tony Strømsnæs, HeartBeast, Xor, Gaming Reverends, Matharoo, YellowAfterlife, Gizmo199, Avis, Josh Wilson, Lojemiru

 ## Footnotes

 - This is based on a list from [GameMaker Libraries](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli with additional links/details.
 - A majority of linked resources will only work with `GameMaker 2.3+` due to GML syntax changes.
-However, if you are working in GameMaker 1.4, most library creators would appreciate it if someone makes a backport of their project. ☺
+However, if you are working in GameMaker 1.4, most library creators would appreciate it if someone makes a backport of their project. 🙂
 - If you need more general game development resources, check out [Awesome Gamedev](https://notabug.org/Calinou/awesome-gamedev) or [MagicTools](https://github.com/ellisonleao/magictools#readme).

 *GameMaker® is the property of YoYo Games™.
 This list is not affiliated with YoYo Games.*